otrack/cloud-computing-infrastructures/README.md

 Cloud computing is a decade-old technology paradigm that enables massively distributed computation and storage.
 This new paradigm results from the merge of three technological advances: the virtualization of computing resources, the collapse of storage costs, and the ubiquitous availability of fast networks.

-Typically supported by state-of-the-art data-centers containing ensembles of networked virtual machines (VMs), the Cloud delivers a myriad of remote digital services, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
+Typically supported by state-of-the-art data-centers containing ensembles of networked virtual machines, the Cloud delivers a myriad of remote digital services, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
 Using these services, enterprises may offload their computing infrastructure to right-size their expenditure and reduce the time-to-market of their products.

 In detail, the Cloud brings several key benefits to mainstream computing.